Aotearoa New Zealand Graduate Registration

 A failure to provide all the necessary documentation for registration two weeks before sitting the National Midwifery Exam can mean that the graduate is withdrawn from their booked sitting.
 The Council will not make the decision to withdraw a graduate without contacting them first and giving them the opportunity to fulfil any requirements.

 While the Council will allow graduates to upload supporting identity documents electronically, the exact physical certified copies need to be sent to the Council for confirmation purposes.
 The certified copies of documents will be securely returned to the graduate once their registration has been processed.
 Uploaded copies will be retained in each graduate’s registration file.

 The Council considers each application for registration on an individual basis and may require further information to support an application.
 The Council aims to register graduates as soon as possible after they have met all the requirements and provided all the necessary information for registration.
 Delays in sending the required information can lead to delays in processing applications.

 It is important that you prepare for registration as there are a number of requirements that must be fulfilled.

 Students must only complete application after receiving an email inviting them to apply to sit the National Midwifery Exam and to complete their application for registration as a midwife.
 Applications for registration are completed through the MyMCANZ portal, found on our website.

 You are able to login and commence your application, then save your details while you collate the information that is required.
 Your application will not be processed until you have paid the required fees.

 The following is a list of the documents that are required for a registration application:

 The Council must assure itself of your identity.
 The Evidence of Identity document describes the types of identity documentation that the Council will accept.
-The Council will only accept certification from lawyers or Justices of the Peace.
+The Council will only accept certification from lawyers, Notary Public or Justices of the Peace.
 The person who certifies your documents must complete the Certification Checklist.
 The Certification Checklist must also be provided to the Council.